ISLINGTON | Mediterranean garden

+The garden is nestled between 4 other spaces in this very urban London turning.
+The space was neglected for a long time and had a huge Sycamore tree right in its centre.
+The space however did have one brave owner, a lot of sunshine and some great potential.
+With the client hailing from the south of France and a hot climate courtyard there was only one way to go - design a Mediterranean garden.
 With helpful neighbours providing access, the tree gone and the client on holiday we could get our teeth into organising this place.
 Square space can be tricky to resolve and I would normally avoid the centre and design asymmetrically.
-Yet here, where the tree once resided I could create a focal point in the shape of a seating area and wrap it with a jungle of plants.
+Yet here, where the tree once resided I could create a focal point in the shape of a seating area and wrap it with a jungle of foliage.
 This would create circulation around the garden to appreciate the foliage.